shorebirdtech/website/src/pages/jobs.md

 customers outside of Google.
 We're trying to build a company whose success is aligned with the success of the businesses and developers using Flutter.
-A company trusted to provide high quality services around Flutter, and eventually fund the development of Flutter itself, if ever necessary.
+A company trusted to provide high quality services around Flutter, and eventually fund the development of Flutter itself, if necessary.

 If we're successful, Shorebird will eventually be synonymous with Flutter.
 We hope to support every one of the millions of Flutter developers and the